swang62/subtitle-generator/README.md

 > [!NOTE]
 > If you would like to enforce linting and formatting rules while developing, run `pre-commit install` to install git hooks.
->
-> If using Docker, use `docker compose up -d --build` to force docker to rebuild the image, otherwise it will always use the old image.
+> If using Docker, use `docker compose up -d --build --force-recreate` to force docker to rebuild the image, otherwise it will always use the old image.
 > If you are still having problems, use the `docker compose build --no-cache` to bypass the cache completely.
 > Also, edit preload-models.py to add/remove caching of models you use frequently.